-Followers of Buddhism, Hinduism, and Jainism also advocated vegetarianism, believing that humans should not inflict pain on other animals.
-“Meat eating, I have not permitted to anyone”.
+The followers of Buddhism, Hinduism, and Jainism also had an important place in the vegan diet history, believing that humans should not inflict pain on other animals.
+“Meat-eating, I have not permitted to anyone”.
 (Lankavatara)

 “Monks, a lay follower should not engage in five types of business.
 Which five?
 Business in weapons, business in human beings, business in meat, business in intoxicants, and business in poison.”
 (Gautama Buddha, Anguttara Nikaya)

 “I think that our basic nature as human beings is to be vegetarian — making every effort not to harm other living beings.
 If we apply our intelligence, we can create a sound, nutritional program.
-It is very dangerous to ignore the suffering of any sentient being.”
+Above all, it is very dangerous to ignore the suffering of any sentient being.”
 (14th Dalai Lama, Tenzin Gyatso)

-Throughout the history, other prominent figures supported the vegetarianism and fought against animal cruelty.
+Throughout the history, other prominent figures supported the vegetarian and/or vegan diet and fought against animal cruelty.